wp-plugins/custom-post-donations/readme.txt

 **3 PayPal Donation plugins in one!
 (5 with Pro Version)**

-<a href='http://labs.hahncreativegroup.com/wordpress-plugins/custom-post-donations-pro/'>Upgrade to Pro Version</a>
+<a href='http://labs.hahncreativegroup.com/wordpress-paypal-plugin/' title='WordPress PayPal Plugin'>Upgrade to Pro Version</a>

 = PayPal Donation Form Types =